fll-pigeons/gamechangers/docs/AltProgLangs.md

 * Program must be able to run autonomously on EV3 (cannot have program run on laptop or tablet that sends individual commands to robot)
 * no Bluetooth allowed
 * Assume no Wifi available
-   * Can Browser based IDE even work without access to Internet (could share phone data plan)
+   * Some Browser based IDE can work without access to Internet(e.g. MakeCode)

 ### Must Have:
 * Introduce kids to programming a real language